MiniXC/typst-projects/thesis/chapters/05_tts_asr.typ

 *Unnatural:* Synthetic speech may contain systematic errors or artificial sounds (e.g., structured noise, unnatural co-articulation, or unrealistic speaking styles) that are not present in real data.
 These patterns can be detrimental to downstream models, but are usually also penalised by listeners.

-*Natural:* The synthesis process will most accurately represent the acoustic or prosodic patterns that most common and regular (i.e. predictable) in the training data.
+*Natural:* The synthesis process will most accurately represent the acoustic or prosodic patterns that are most common and regular (i.e. predictable) in the training data.

 *Missing:* Conversely, certain valid variations inherent in real speech (e.g., specific speaking styles, rare phonetic combinations, or subtle emotional nuances) might be under-represented or entirely missing from the synthetic distribution.